List of Marvel Comics characters: D: Doctor Demonicus

-Demonicus is the founder, creator, and leader of the Pacific Overlords, who gained their various superpowers due to Demonicus exposing them to fragments of the Lifestone, and with them battles Sunfire and the West Coast Avengers.
+Demonicus is the founder, creator, and leader of the Pacific Overlords, who gained superpowers due to Demonicus exposing them to fragments of the Lifestone.
 He raises a land mass from the Pacific Ocean floor just north of Hawaii, and founds on it the new nation of Demonica with himself as ruler.
 He attempts, unsuccessfully, to get the United Nations to recognize Demonica as a sovereign nation.
 Demonicus is seemingly killed when Demonica sinks into the Pacific.

 Doctor Demonicus is eventually arrested, tried, convicted, and incarcerated for his crimes.
 He is sentenced to the Raft, a supervillain prison facility.
 He is among the 43 villains who escape during a breakout engineered by Electro.
 The Hood hires him as part of his criminal organization to take advantage of the split in the superhero community caused by the Superhuman Registration Act.
 He helps them fight the New Avengers, but is taken down by Doctor Strange.
-Demonicus participates in the Hood's temporary alliance with superheroes to battle an invading Skrull force.
-As seen in flashbacks, the Hood used his powers to help Demonicus and the others escape from jail.
-During a secretive gathering, Demonicus and the others learn of the Skrulls' attempt to infiltrate and control their organization.

-During the "Dark Reign" storyline, Doctor Demonicus joins with the Hood's gang in an attack on the New Avengers, who were expecting the Dark Avengers instead.
-Quasimodo researched Doctor Demonicus for Norman Osborn.
-While Doctor Demonicus is currently following Hood, he should be taken seriously if Hood gains some funding needed to continue his genetic experiments.
-In addition, Quasimodo mentions to Osborn that a few of Doctor Demonicus' creations are on Monster Isle which they can make use of.

 Doctor Demonicus is a genius with a PhD in genetics and has an advanced knowledge of genetics and Myndai technology.
 He wears a costume that contains life-support devices that keep his skin cancer in remission.
-He has demonic-looking features, including mottled skin and horns on his forehead.
+He has demonic-looking features, including mottled skin and horns.
 He carries a blaster that fires an unknown form of concussive energy.
 He uses advanced genetics, robotics, and force field technology adapted to various weaponry.
 Demonicus possesses the Lifestone, a radioactive meteor, with which he has created artificially mutated monsters and humans.

+Doctor Glitternight

+Doctor Glitternight is an extra-dimensional being with strange powers over the substance of the human soul.
+Glitternight was able to exploit the Werewolf's lover, Topaz, by stealing a portion of her soul.
+She is eventually restored to sanity, and after discovering what Glitternight had done to her, Topaz defeats Glitternight, regaining her soul in the process.